mgmehra2005/Fomula-Finder/README.md

 This tool help you to find Science and Maths Formula.

-THis tool is made in python3.9.
+This tool is made in python3.9.

 <b>How To Install </b>